vswarte/waygate-server/README.md

 #### Database URL
 The `--database` parameter expects a database URL like so: `postgresql://<USERNAME>:<PASSWORD>@<HOST>/<DATABASE>`.

+#### API
+The server also spins up a HTTP JSON API that allows people to do automated healthchecks, broadcast messages and more in the future.
+This HTTP server is bound seperately from the game server to what was specified by the `--api-bind` parameter.

+API authentication is regulated by the `--api-key` which requires you to specify a key that must be matched on incoming HTTP requests.
+You can use random.org or a password generator to derive a secure API key.

+You can find more about the API as well as examples [here](crates/api/README.md).

 #### Setting up the client
 // TBD